-Since September 2015, Switch has been working with community members of the Google Search Help Forum to advocate change and greater recognition of Jersey's localised version of the search engine Google; www.google.je.
+Since September 2015, local digital marketing agency Switch Digital has been working with community members of the Google Search Help Forum to advocate change and greater recognition of Jersey’s localised version of the search engine Google; www.google.je.
 Some of you may have noticed that in recent days, google.com started automatically redirecting users to google.je.
 Below we explain why Google has made the change, how we influenced this change and explain what this change means for local businesses.

 On September 24th 2015, we posted a question on Google Search’s largest community to seek aid and assistance in escalating this issue to a Google Community Manager.

 Switch also raised a separate issue with Google in October 2015 regarding our Google Partner agency listing.
 At the time, having recently gained Google Partner accreditation, we wanted to ensure that if anyone in Jersey was searching for a certified Google Partner using the Google Partner ‘Find a Partner’ tool, that we would appear in the results for Jersey.
 Having chased Google on the issue for several months, on our return to the office in January 2016 our Google Partner RM reported that our issue had been resolved over the Christmas holiday, and so, perhaps this also had a role to play in bringing about the change.

 Jersey’s relationship with Google prior to the change